F1’s sensational championship battle masks sadness of Valtteri Bottas sideshow

 Every week his drives seem to become more difficult and error-prone.
 His gap to the front is bigger.
 And his subtle, understated humour in interviews is less apparent.

 The entire paddock knows that George Russell is taking Bottas’ Mercedes seat from 2022 onwards.
-The contracts might not be signed yet, but it’s an open secret.
+The contracts might not be signed yet, but it’s an open secret, one virtually confirmed by Monday’s news of Bottas moving to Alfa Romeo.
 And people around him aren’t shy about talking about it, either.
 Verstappen answered multiple questions over the weekend about what impact he feels Russell’s arrival will have on the threat posed by Hamilton and Mercedes, while team boss Toto Wolff is talking increasingly openly in public about the chance of the British driver being promoted from Williams.
 Even Hamilton himself openly discussed Russell’s prospects of joining him over the Dutch GP weekend, saying: “He is humble.
 He has a great approach.
-Being British I would imagine probably helps in terms of communication.
+Being British I would imagine probably helps in terms of communication.”

 Formula 1 is a ruthless business.
 It is entirely logical for nailed-on driver transfers to be discussed in public.
 But it still must be so difficult to take for a man who given so much to not only his team over the past five years but also fans of the sport.